Cell Spool Winder

 The second type: winders made just to destroy good spools of material - I have seen some really poor design solutions.

 Quite surprised to not have a decent simple and compact solution available!
-This was enough to mobilize me to do my own design.
+This was enough to mobilize me to design a new solution.
 I will jump over the part where I make a video on YouTube with my silly face to show the greatest spool winder ever made, let's go directly to the details:

 - One piece mainframe, easy print, two additional feet for stabilization.